TimVincii/Terrastorage/README.md

   Default: true

-These settings can be directly modified through the configuration file, located at `.\config\terrastorage.toml`.
+⏺️ These settings can be directly modified through the configuration file, located at `.\config\terrastorage.toml`.
+Just like the client configuration file, it is designed for easy manual editing.
 Below are its default contents:
 ```toml
 #The cooldown of all storage actions, in game ticks
 #Range: 2 to 100, inclusive